TICHOJEBEC-SK/cs2-banlist/README.md

 - Possibility to create and delete server admins.
 - Possibility to create and delete server bans.

+**Server admin commands**
+`css_who`, `!who` - shows all players, admin and game time(server console only)

+`css_slay "userid"`, `!slay "userid"` - allows you to kill a player

+`css_kick "userid"`, `!kick "userid"` - allows you to kick a player from the server

+`css_map "name_map"`, `!map "name_map"` - allows you to change the map on the server

+`css_ban "userid" "time_minutes or 0 - permanently" "reason"`,

+`!ban "userid" "time_minutes or 0 - permanently" "reason"` - Bans a player

+`css_unban "steamid" "reason"`, `!unban "steamid" "reason"` - unbans the player

+(example SteamId: STEAM_0:1:123456)

 ## 🛠️ Installation Steps

-**Required for functionality MiniAdmin plugin**
+**Required for functionality MiniAdmin plugin by [Partiusfabaa](https://github.com/partiusfabaa)**
 - [Metamod](https://www.metamodsource.net/downloads.php/?branch=master)
 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp)

 **Required for functionality Banlist website system**
 - MySQL 5.2+
 - PHP 8+
+- Modified version of MiniAdmin, which is located in this repository.

-**Version Banlist v1.0.0 is functional only with the modified MiniAdmin plugin v1.0.2, which can be found in the repository.
+**Version Banlist v1.0.0 is functional only with the modified MiniAdmin plugin by [Partiusfabaa](https://github.com/partiusfabaa), which can be found in the repository.
 No other version is compatible with the Banlist system.**
 - Upload Banlist to your website and install it. www.yourweb.com/install.php
 - Upload the MiniAdmin plugin to your cs2 server and restart it.
 - Now, a file named database.json has been created in the ../plugins/MiniAdmin/ directory.